Biodiversity, Wildlife and Ecosystem Health (Online Learning) PgProfDev

 Learning is delivered through:

 - Weekly materials, written notes, recommended reading, organised discussions with other learners, tutors and course organisers.
-Recorded lectures or podcasts may also be available for you to watch or listen to in your own time.
+Short recorded items or podcasts may also be available for you to watch or listen to in your own time.

 - Opportunities to connect regularly with your course organiser and programme team to address concerns and monitor progress.